This EITI Report was published in December 2020 and covers the 2018 fiscal year. It is the Philippines' 6th EITI Report.

 The extractive sector in the Philippines makes a relatively small contribution to the national economy.
-The latest disclosure (2017 EITI Report) shows a marginal increase from 0.79% in 2016 to 0.85% in 2017 to GDP and 7.3% to total exports (5% in 2016).
-The mining sector contributes the most in the sector with 0.65% to GDP and 6.7% to total exports.
+The latest disclosure (2018 EITI Report) shows the mining sector contributes the most in the sector with 0.89% to GDP and 5.99% to total exports.
 However, there is considerable anti-mining sentiment in the country especially at subnational levels where environmental impact and displacement of indigenous peoples caused by mining operations have been the focus of much debate.
 Small-scale mining is also contentious, due to poor regulations and overlapping policies between central and local government.

 The EITI has been used as a platform for dialogue by stakeholders, and as a source of credible information to inform policies on the appropriate fiscal regime for mining.
 The government is implementing reforms in the mining sector which include an audit of mining companies' compliance with environmental regulations and rules on social expenditures.
 The Philippine EITI Report complements this effort by providing information on companies' mandatory and voluntary social expenditures and contributions to mandatory environmental funds.